children rights

 We work in four key programmatic areas:

-• Health & Nutrition
+- Health & Nutrition

-• Safety & Protection Under Right to Protection, children have the right to be protected wherever they are.
+The Right to Survival entails that no child should suffer from malnutrition or poor health whatever be their socio-economic background. - Safety & Protection Under Right to Protection, children have the right to be protected wherever they are.
 Building a safe environment for all children, till the age of 18 years, is critical to protect them from abuse and exploitation.

-• Education
+- Education

-In the context of the Right to Development, free and compulsory education is the right of every child.
+In the context of the Right to Development, free and compulsory education is the right of every child. - Child Participation

 The Right to Participation envisages that children have a right to be heard and their opinions respected and considered by adults around them.